SoftSysGhidra/main/SoftSysGhidra/exercise1.md

 Now that we've learned more about the limitations of Ghidra, we can use Ghidra to solve a CrackMe exercise!

+- Leave Figure Ghidra stuff to the end

 ### TODO write